-A Code of Conduct is in operation for all pupils and staff ensure that this is understood by all pupils.
 In Strathaven Academy, staff deal with any discipline problems which do arise, in a consistent and fair manner and identify systems and procedures which recognise and reward achievement.
-By promoting positive behaviour, we create an environment where better behaviour encourages better learning.
+By promoting positive behaviour and relationship, we create an environment where better behaviour encourages better learning.
 We have high expectations of all our pupils and here are a number of strategies used to recognise and encourage achievement including:

-- display boards in each department feature examples of pupil work. - an increased number of certificates are awarded to pupils, from recognising excellent attendance, progress and attitude, to celebrating participation in key events in the life of the school. - pupils are encouraged to participate in the House System with a wide range of activities on offer. - the scope of the annual Awards Ceremonies has been broadened.
+- display boards in each department feature examples of pupil work. - an increased number of praise cards and merits are awarded to pupils, from recognising excellent attendance, progress and attitude, to celebrating participation in key events in the life of the school. - pupils are encouraged to participate in the House System with a wide range of activities on offer. - the scope of the annual Awards Ceremonies has been broadened.
 This was in evidence at the recent ceremonies, with additional categories of recognition.